17 Kitchen Shelf Decor Ideas That Look Expensive (But Aren’t)

 Layer Art With Kitchen Tools

-I love mixing practical pieces with a few “pretty” moments, and open shelves are perfect for that.
-Lean a couple of small framed prints right against the wall, then tuck them between everyday items like cutting boards, a scale, and a stack of cookbooks.
-The combo feels collected instead of staged, especially when you keep the palette warm with terracotta vases, wood tones, and creamy ceramics.
+The combo feels so homely, especially when you keep the palette warm with terracotta vases, wood tones, and creamy ceramics.
 Hanging a simple rail under the shelf for mugs adds a café vibe and frees up shelf space.
-Finish with one small plant for a soft, lived-in touch.
+Finish with one (or crazy if you’re a plant mom like me) small plant for a soft, lived-in touch.

 Rustic Oak Shelves with Cast Iron Brackets